Scotiabank Saddledome: Events

 The Moody Blues were the first musical act to appear with Stevie Ray Vaughan opening, in November 1983, while Rod Stewart has made the most appearances in the Dome, 11.
 Many other top acts have made stops in the Saddledome; however, the inability of the roof to support the massive light, speaker and special effect rigs that some performers currently use has led the city to again be bypassed for some major tours.

 In addition to hockey and figure skating at the 1988 Olympics, the Saddledome has been the site of numerous major national and international events.
 The facility has hosted Brier, the Canadian men's curling championship, on four occasions (1997, 2002, 2009 and 2015).
 It also hosted the women's championship, the Tournament of Hearts in 1995.
 The 2006 World Figure Skating Championships was also held in the arena.
-The WWF pay-per-view event In Your House 16: Canadian Stampede was also held at the Saddledome in July 1997.
+WWE held numerous shows at the Saddledome, including the pay-per-view event In Your House 16: Canadian Stampede in July 1997, as well as various episodes of Raw & SmackDown and live events/house shows.
+The Saddledome hosted its' final WWE event on August 23, 2026.
+AEW also held events such as Dynamite and Battle of the Belts VII.
 Among non-sporting events, the Saddledome most recently hosted a public address by the Dalai Lama in 2009 that was attended by 15,000 people.
 In 2005, Queen Elizabeth II attended a celebration of Alberta's centennial at the Saddledome.